Potatoes in the life of the believer

 Then adding fat and protein to your mashed potato further lowers the GI.
 Gravy, a helping of green beans or a portion of chicken further reduces that likelihood of a blood glucose surge.

-Have only one starch at a meal if you are battling with your weight; never potato and pumpkin.
+Have only one carb at a meal if you are battling with your weight; never potato and pumpkin.
 And prepare tomorrow’s starch today.
 Cool it overnight.
 Do not eat bread straight from the oven, piping hot; delectable but not good for us.

 Magnesium